EDMONDGIHOZO/rugi-auth/README.md

 ## 🚀 Part A: Create a New Project

 We'll create a new Rugi Auth project using our CLI tool.
-This sets up everything you need automatically.
+This sets up everything you need automatically — including an optional admin dashboard!

 <details>
 <summary><strong>Step 1: Run the installation command</strong></summary>